monk-io/docs/docs/key-concepts.md

 ### Programmable Control Plane

 Monk undersands workloads natively.
 The Engine contains a programmable control plane that can be precisely tuned to any piece of software running on Monk.
-By moving the computation from manifest pre-processing (e.g. Helm) to runtime, we have given Monk the ability to perform user-defined scripted actions on any level of the workload.
+By moving computation from manifest pre-processing (e.g. Helm) to runtime, we have given Monk the ability to perform user-defined scripted actions on any level of the workload.

 Starting from a single container, all the way to the entire system, actions and variables can be used to control and query the workloads across the whole cluster.